Studio Art Concentration Entry-Portfolio Review

 1. Artwork

-Apply separately to each area where you would like to concentrate.
+Apply separately to each concentration you would like to study.

 Submit your work that best highlights your skill, technical competencies (see below), and concepts from the media area in which you plan to concentrate.
 Your submitted work will be assessed on the following medium-specific competencies.

-For all areas, successful work submitted must demonstrate technical proficiency with the chosen medium, be high quality, and be presented professionally.
+For all concentrations, successful work submitted must demonstrate technical proficiency with the chosen medium, be high quality, and be presented professionally.

 Ceramics: Demonstrate basic technical skills in hand-building and/or throwing